Generic Name: ertugliflozin (ER too gli FLOE zin)

 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.

-This medicine is only part of a treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Steglatro is only part of a treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.
 Keep unused tablets in the foil blister pack in its original container.